dany-fedorov/pojo-constructor/README.md

 I think, having as much of server configuration as possible in code is beneficial for several reasons.

 1. A sever developer has access and is responsible for more configuration.
-This is important in a setting where developer can have limited access to infrastructure - e.g. cannot change task definitions or AWS ECS.
+This is important in a setting where developer can have limited access to infrastructure - e.g. cannot change task definitions for AWS ECS.
    As a person who makes changes more often than a DevOps person, sever developer should have as much freedom as possible to tweak configuration.